comunica/Article-SSWS2020-AMF/content/evaluation.md

 since fewer requests are made, which lowers the number of required cache evictions.

-Based on these results, there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).
+Based on these results, there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.93_).
-The simple and combined BGP algorithms are significantly faster than not using AMF metadata (_p-values: 0.0062, 0.0026_).
+The simple and combined BGP algorithms are significantly faster than not using AMF metadata (_p-values < 0.01_).
-Furthermore, the simple and combined BGP algorithm are on average more than twice as fast as the triple-based algorithm, which make them significantly faster (_p-values: 0.0090, 0.0041_).
+Furthermore, the simple and combined BGP algorithm are on average more than twice as fast as the triple-based algorithm, which make them significantly faster (_p-values < 0.01_).
-Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms shows no further statistically significant improvement (_p-values: 0.9484, 0.6689_).
+Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms shows no further statistically significant improvement (_p-values: 0.95, 0.67_).

 In [](#plot_skip_bgp_heuristic), we show the results where we apply the heuristic for dynamically disabling the BGP heuristic based on different parameter values.
 On average, setting the request size parameter value to 2000 has the lowest average evaluation time for this experiment.
 This case achieves lower evaluation times for 19 of the 20 queries, which is an improvement compared to not using the heuristic.
-This improvement by itself however only small, and not statistically significant (_p-value: 0.1842_).
+This improvement by itself however only small, and not statistically significant (_p-value: 0.18_).

 #### Caching
 {:.display-block}